Missouri judge vacates Lamar Johnson's murder conviction

 A Missouri judge has ruled to vacate Lamar Johnson's murder conviction.

-Johnson, who has spent nearly 30 years behind bars for a murder 1994 slaying of 25-year-old Marcus Boyd, is expected to be freed Tuesday afternoon.
+Johnson, who spent nearly 30 years behind bars for the 1994 slaying of 25-year-old Marcus Boyd — a murder he always said he didn't commit — walked free on Tuesday.

+Judge David Mason said the decision to vacate required "reliable evidence of actual innocence — evidence so reliable that it actually passes the standard of clear and convincing," The Associated Press reported.

+"This is unbelievable," Johnson, 50, said to reporters as he left the courthouse.

 In 1995, Johnson was convicted of fatally shooting Boyd over a $40 drug debt and received a life sentence.
 Another suspect, Phil Campbell, pleaded guilty to a reduced charge in exchange for a seven-year prison term.